DESIGN ANALYSIS: MATCH-3

 RITUAL BEHAVIOUR

 People are addicted to one thing or another.
-There is no saying that certain things trigger addiction, it is in our nature to always search for something to get addicted with.
+There is no textbook to understand which elements in life exactly trigger addiction, but i believe it’s part of human nature to continuously seek something to get addicted with (something that captures and holds our interest).

-The genre began the formula by creating rhythmic ritual timers in players minds to come back for hearts, for social help features, leader-boards, and for more levels.
+The genre established a formula by introducing rhythmic ritual timers in players’ minds, prompting them to return for hearts, social assistance features, leaderboards, and additional levels.

 f7bbeff823edf5c103ce38d059d49393.jpg